 You'll also want to be sure you're eating well.
 When we're busy, we tend to eat foods that are quick to make or highly processed.
 Fast food and sugary foods can have a negative impact on your mood.
 Because of this, it's important to take the time to eat a well-balanced diet full of whole foods.
 Many doctors believe that increasing plants in your diet will improve your overall health.
 Diets heavy in vegetables and fruits help your body obtain all of the vital nutrients and vitamins that you need to function properly.

 You may also want to consider keeping a mood chart.
-Most people think that only big events trigger depressive moods; these might include a breakup, the death of a loved one, losing your job, etc. However, this is not always the case.
+Most people think that only big events trigger depressive moods.
+These events might include a breakup, the death of a loved one, and losing your job.
+However, this is not always the case.
 You may be triggered by something as simple as a scent, a song, or a sad commercial.
 Tracking a mood with a chart allows you to identify emotional patterns and can prepare you for triggering events.
-If you recognize that thinking about a certain event triggers your feelings of unhappiness, you can practice avoiding those specific thoughts.
+If you recognize that thinking about a certain event triggers your feelings of unhappiness, you can practice addressing those specific thoughts.

 Finally, getting involved in daily exercise can have a huge impact on your mood.
 Movement can charge your body and give you a boost of energy.
 Then, your brain will produce endorphins, which will make you feel happier and more awake.
 Exercise may also increase your confidence because it helps you stay in shape.
 Plus, it helps you concentrate, allowing you to finish your daily tasks, which feels good and can positively affect your overall happiness.

 If you've tried the ideas above and you're still struggling with a depressed mood, you may want to speak with an in-person or online counselor.
 You don't have to struggle alone.
 A licensed counselor can help you sort out what is happening in your life and what steps you can take to make it better.

 How BetterHelp Can Support You